kemalcr/kemal/docs/README.md

 # Kemal Documentation

-This README includes documentation of Kemal, the Crystal Web Server.
+This README includes documentation of Kemal, the Crystal Web Framework.

 ## What is Kemal?